pruno/mongo-vc/README.md

     - An instance of the collection (hardly useful, the collection register itself upon creation).
     - A factory implementing Zend\ServiceManager\FactoryInterface.
     - A Closure.
-    - NULL.
-The alias is used to query directly the service locator.
+    - A string representing the service locator alias to whom the collection or a factory is registered.

 Except for the first method all of those will request / initialise the desired collection with lazy loading.